athaapa/contextflow/README.md

 # Now use result.messages in your LLM query!
 # response = openai.ChatCompletion.create(model="gpt-4", messages=result.messages)
 ```
+# Security Notice

+ContextFlow is a client-side library. **You are responsible for securing your API keys.**

+- Never commit API keys to version control.
+- Use environment variables (`.env` files) to store keys.
+- Monitor your API usage on your provider's dashboard.
+- ContextFlow does not transmit your keys to any external server.
 # License
 MIT License - see [LICENSE](https://github.com/athaapa/contextflow/blob/6b79c95d55c53c40bd8f500a6c921ea394c32666/LICENSE) file for details.